 After students have passed their qualifying examinations, they must submit forms to advance to candidacy.
-Students should submit these as soon as possible, and are required to do so typically within six months of passing the Qualifying Exam.
+Students should submit these as soon as possible, and within six months of passing the Qualifying Exam.
 Delays in advancing to candidacy may jeopardize the validity of the examination and limit the time in candidacy.
 At this stage, advancing to candidacy simply requires completing the Graduate Division and Program forms that identify the members of the Dissertation Committee and paying the candidacy fee (\$90).
 See Section 3.9 Dissertation (Selecting Dissertation Committee) for more details.